spleenlab-visionairy/gitlab-merge-requests-webhook/README.md

 ## usage

-#### 1. deploy webhook adding a github token to be used with Gitlab API (see packages on the right side)
+#### 1. deploy webhook adding a github token to be used with Gitlab API

 ```
 docker run -e PORT=8080 -e GITLAB_TOKEN=1234567890 ghcr.io/spleenlab-visionairy/gitlab-merge-requests-webhook:latest